ovhlabs/knowledge-base/en/_posts/2014-04-14-how-to-deploy-core-os-on-runabove.markdown

 # 1. Create a custom VM template

-Go the [expert mode control panel](https://cloud.runabove.com/horizon/), then go to _Images_ panel and then on the _create image_ button to install the new image.
+Go the [OpenStack Horizon](https://cloud.runabove.com/horizon/), then go to _Images_ panel and then on the _create image_ button to install the new image.

 ![](https://storage.bhs-1.runabove.io/v1/AUTH_3eca649cc7f44d91b67131374db4afb3/public/coreos_screenshot1.jpg)